open-telemetry/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 ## Contributing to open source can be SCARY!

 Let's face it.
-Most of us use open source projects in our day-to-day tech jobs.
-(Or maybe side hustles?)
+Most of us use open source projects in our day-to-day tech jobs (Or maybe side hustles?).
 But what about _contributing_ to these open source projects?
 I don't know about you, but for me, up until last year, the prospect of contributing to open source was just plain _scary_!!
 I mean, when you open up a